cSkyHawk/terraform-example/README.md

 ## Infrastructure Diagram
 ![Infra](infra.png)

+### Why Kubernetes?
+Kubernetes (EKS) has become the standard approach to run production workloads among multiple companies.

+In a given scenario, it provides simplicity of:
+- Deploying desired docker workloads `nginx:alpine`
+- Built-in operators into EKS provide an easy way of creating and managing AWS resources like: `ALB`, `ASG`, `SG`
+- Built-in Karpenter allows us to choose multiple flavours of instances for our workloads without manually creating a single node_group.

+Also, the company already utilizes Kubernetes, which should be a known solution for teams.

 ### Public Subnets
 To make the infrastructure more secure, public subnets host only `ALB`, `IGW`, and `NAT` resources.